sunguti-albright/requirement-analysis/README.md

 3. **Improves Quality of the Final Product**
    Clear, well-documented requirements act as a benchmark for design, implementation, and testing.
 This ensures the end product meets user needs and functions as intended.
    *Example:* Defining usability requirements early can result in a more intuitive and user-friendly interface.

+## Key Activities in Requirement Analysis
+ Requirement Analysis usually involves a few important activities that help teams understand what needs to be built and how to capture it properly.
+These include:

+- **Requirement Gathering**
+  Collecting information from stakeholders, users, and customers about what they expect from the system.
+  *Example:* Meeting with stakeholders to understand their main goals.

+- **Requirement Elicitation**
+  Digging deeper into those needs through interviews, surveys, workshops, or direct observation.
+  *Example:* Watching how users currently complete tasks to identify pain points.

+- **Requirement Documentation**
+  Writing down the requirements in a structured and clear way so that everyone can refer to them later.
+  *Example:* Creating user stories, use cases, or a requirements document.

+- **Requirement Analysis and Modeling**
+  Checking the requirements for clarity, feasibility, and consistency, and representing them with simple models or diagrams.
+  *Example:* Drawing a flowchart to show how a user will move through the system.

+- **Requirement Validation**
+  Reviewing the documented requirements with stakeholders to confirm accuracy and completeness.
+  *Example:* Holding a review session to ensure everyone agrees on what the system should do. *